corda/corda-runtime-os/applications/tools/p2p-test/network-map-creator/README.md

 ### Populating a custom topic

-The key entries can also be written to custom topics using the `--topic`, `--member-info-topic` or `--group-policies-topic` parameters:
+The key entries can also be written to custom topics using the `--hosting-map-topic`, `--member-info-topic` or `--group-policies-topic` parameters:
 ```
 java -jar applications/tools/p2p-test/network-map-creator/build/bin/corda-network-map-creator-5.0.0.0-SNAPSHOT.jar network-map --netmap-file ~/Desktop/keys-config.json --kafka ~/Desktop/kafka.properties --group-policies-topic test.topic
 ```